Philosophy and Religion

-The point here isn't so much what the Quran says as how it says it.
+Regardless, the point here isn't so much what the Quran says as how it says it.
 Would any being wanting to be understood and convey important truths do so in such a contextless and terse manner?
-It's hard to think so.

-The Gospels of the New Testament were not written by anyone who knew Jesus personally, but by unknown authors who wrote at least a couple of generations after Jesus died.
+As is widely known, the Gospels of the New Testament were not written by anyone who knew Jesus personally, but by unknown authors who wrote at least a couple of generations after Jesus died.
 While the Gospels all have names—Matthew, Mark, Luke, and John—these were people who were at one time mistakenly thought to been the authors.
-Since we don’t have anything else to call them by, those names remained as a historical quirk.
+(Since we don’t have anything else to call them by, those names remained as a historical quirk.)

 Whoever actually wrote the Gospels, their original writings did not form the basis of what is in the Bible.
 What did make it through were copies of the originals that were produced sometime later.
 Unfortunately, not only do all of them contain copy-errors (mostly harmless, but in some cases significant mistakes), it appears that scribes sometimes took it upon themselves to make additions to what they were copying.